Samuel Robin Spark: Personal life

 Spark and his mother Muriel at times had a strained relationship.
 They had a falling out when Robin's Orthodox Judaism prompted him to petition for his late great-grandmother to be recognized as Jewish.
 (Muriel's maternal grandparents, Adelaide Hyams and Tom Uezzell, had married in a church.
 Tom was Anglican.
 Adelaide's father was Jewish, but her mother was not; Adelaide referred to herself as a "Jewish Gentile.")
-Muriel reacted by accusing him of seeking publicity to further his career as an artist.
-Muriel's brother Philip, who himself had become actively Jewish, agreed with her version of the family's history.
+Muriel reacted by accusing him of seeking publicity to advance his career as an artist.
+Muriel's brother Philip, who had become actively Jewish, agreed with her version of the family's history.
 During one of her last book signings in Edinburgh, she told a journalist who asked if she would see her son again: "I think I know how best to avoid him by now."